JWT Decoder

 - Standard claims include: sub (subject/user ID), iss (issuer), aud (audience), exp (expiry timestamp), iat (issued at), nbf (not before).
 Custom claims are anything else your application adds, like roles, permissions, or user metadata.

-- Why is my JWT showing as expired?
+- Why is my JWT showing ?

 - The exp claim is a Unix timestamp.
 If the current time is past that timestamp, the token is expired.
 Your server should also reject it.
 You need to refresh or re-authenticate to get a new token.